furkhan67/agentic_rag_app-perplexity-clone-/readme.md

 ## 📘 Project Overview

-This notebook demonstrates how to combine various tools and techniques to create a powerful **domain-specific question-answering system** enhanced with real-time search and collaborative AI agents.
+This notebook demonstrates how to combine various tools and techniques to create a powerful **domain-specific question-answering system** enhanced with real-time search and collaborative AI agents similar to [perplexity.ai](https://perplexity.ai).

 ---